The Fort St John campus JOHSC is comprised of the following people as of October 1, 2020:

 The JOHSC will keep accurate records of all matters that come before it.
 The JOHSC will maintain copies of its minutes for a period of at least two years from the date of the meeting from which they relate.

-The College must, if so requested by the British Columbia Government and Employees Union (BCGEU), send a copy of the minutes to the BCGEU and ensure that the retained minutes are readily accessible to the JOHSC members and everyone at the College.
+The College must, when requested by the British Columbia Government and Employees Union (BCGEU), send a copy of the minutes to the BCGEU and ensure that the retained minutes are readily accessible to the JOHSC members and anyone from the College.

 The following forms and/or documentation are records the FSJ JOHSC requests: